 One in four children who use the internet on a regular basis have been exposed to unwanted pornography.
 Even the most harmless Google search can lead to websites promoting racism, religious radicalization, or even encouraging people to commit violence or suicide.

 It is a sad fact that one in five children who have access to the internet have been sexually solicited.
 As a society, we are more connected than we have ever been before.
-While internet-based social media is a great way to connect lots of people, it can also bring children into contact with predators.
+While internet-based social media is a great way to connect lots of people, it can also bring children into contact with predators, especially for parents who are into “sharenting.”

 A 2017 survey indicated that around 15% of children under the age of 15 have been exposed to some form of cyberbullying.
 To put that in context, physical bullying affects around 20% of school-age children in the U.S., meaning cyberbullying has grown to become as much of a problem as physical bullying.